kanidm/kanidm/designs/auth.rst

 Clients begin with no cookie, and no session.

 The client sends an AuthRequest to the server in the Init state.
 Any other request results in AuthDenied due to lack of cookie.
+This should contain the optional application id.

+struct AuthClientRequest {
+    name: String
+    application: Option<String>
+}

 The server issues a cookie, and allocates a session id to the cookie.
 The session id is also stored in the server with a timeout.
 The AuthResponse indicates the current possible auth types that can proceed.
+This should provided challenges or nonces if required by the auth type.

+enum AuthAllowed {
+    Anonymous,
+    Password,
+    Webauthn {
+        challenge: // see the webauthn implementation for this },
+    TOTP,
+}

+enum AuthState {
+    Response {
+        next: AuthAllowedMech
+    },
+    AuthDenied,
+    AuthSuccess,
+}

+struct AuthServerResponse {
+    state AuthState
+}

-The client now sends the cookie and an AuthRequest with type Step, that contains the type of authentication credential being provided.
+The client now sends the cookie and an AuthRequest with type Step, that contains the type of authentication credential being provided, and any other details.
+This COULD contain multiple credentials, or a single one.

+enum AuthCredential {
+    Anonymous,
+    Password { String },
+    Webauthn {
+        // see the webauthn impl for all the bits this will contain ...
+    },
+    TOTP {
+        String
+    }
+}

+struct AuthClientStep {
+    Vec<AuthDetails>
+}

 The server verifies the credential, and marks that type of credential as failed or fufilled.
 On failure of a credential, AuthDenied is immediately sent.
 On success of a credential